thaliproject/Thali_CordovaPlugin/doc/api/mobileApi.md

 # The `Mobile API` class

-The `Mobile API` class is a set of Javascript functions that use JXcore's native call out capabilities to talk to the underlying native platform and use its non-TCP/IP based technologies to enable for discovery and connectivity to devices.
+The `Mobile API` class is a set of Javascript functions that use JXcore's native call out capabilities to talk to the underlying native platform and use its non-TCP/IP based technologies to enable discovery and connectivity to devices.
 However, to enable better interop with Node's rich collection of TCP/IP based stacks all connections over non-TCP/IP native technologies will be bridged to TCP/IP.